runpod-workers/worker-infinity-embedding/README.md

   - All models reuploaded on the sentence transformers org https://huggingface.co/sentence-transformers / sbert.net.

   With the command `--engine torch` the model must be compatible with sentence-transformers library

-  With the command `--engine ctranslate2`
-    - only `BERT` models are supported.
-    - only models from Huggingface are supported.

   For the latest trends, you might want to check out one of the following models.
     https://huggingface.co/spaces/mteb/leaderboard